cayubweeums-repos/werk/README.md

 # werk
 werk is a workout app that I always wished was out there

+running the app with poetry run flet run --android will give a hot reloading app you can use on your phone

 # prereqs

 Install poetry and python